Department of Computer Science

 Overview

-Lakehead University, Thunder Bay Campus, invites applications for one tenure-track appointment at the rank of Assistant Professorin the Faculty of Health and Behavioural Sciences, School of Kinesiology.
+Lakehead University Library, Thunder Bay Campus, invites applications for an Indigenous Engagement Librarian.
 The academic rank of the appointment will be commensurate with the qualifications of the successful candidate.
-The position will commence on August 1, 2025
+This position will remain open until filled.

 Lakehead is a comprehensive university with a reputation for innovative programs and cutting-edge research.
 Our campuses are located in Thunder Bay on the traditional lands of the Fort William First Nation, Signatory to the Robinson Superior Treaty of 1850 and in Orillia on the traditional territory of the Anishinaabeg, and Rama First Nation.
 Lakehead University acknowledges the history that many nations hold in the areas around our campuses and is committed to a relationship with Métis and Inuit and First Nations peoples.
 Lakehead has approximately 10,000 students and 2,160 faculty and staff.
 With an emphasis on collaborative learning and independent critical thinking and a multidisciplinary teaching approach, Lakehead offers a variety of degree and diploma programs at the undergraduate, graduate, and doctoral levels through its nine faculties, including Business Administration, Education, Engineering, Health and Behavioural Sciences, Natural Resources Management, Science and Environmental Studies, Social Sciences and Humanities, Graduate Studies, and Faculty of Law.
 For further information, please visit: www.lakeheadu.ca.